AI Interview Questions for Internal Mobility Roles (2026): 53-Question Scorecard

 FAQ

-How often should we update this survey?
+How often should we update this question set?

 What should we do if a candidate scores very low on governance (Q19–Q24)?